samuelazran/sentigraph_client-side/README.md

 npm start
 ```

 In addition, since Protractor is built upon WebDriver we need to install this.
-The angular-seed
-project comes with a predefined script to do this:
+predefined script to do this:

 ```
 npm run update-webdriver